General Advisory Vis-A-Vis Responding To Legal Notices/Communications

 Also, if you are unsure of your legal standing on the issue, it is advisable to always consult an attorney to strategize a fit legal response

 3. AMICABLE SETTLEMENT

-While responding to a legal notice or writing a legal communication, please always keep your ego aside.
-There is absolutely no point getting into a battle which is going to distract you from your core focus areas and business operations.
-If the notice can be attended to and the associated matter can be put to rest by a simple communication/acknowledgement and said communication does not hamper your business in the long run, it is perhaps best to undertake the same and close the matter in an amicable manner.
+While responding to a legal notice or writing legal communication, please always keep your ego aside.
+There is absolutely no point in getting into a battle that is going to distract you from your core focus areas and business operations.
+If the notice can be attended to and the associated matter can be put to rest by a simple communication/acknowledgment and said communication does not hamper your business in the long run, it is perhaps best to undertake the same and close the matter in an amicable manner.
 Having recently witnessed proceedings of a divorce matter in the Delhi High Court where it took 2 years to arrive at a settlement in terms of property, shareholding pattern in family companies, alimony, custody among other aspects, the whole thing fell apart solely for the reason that the husband felt offended (and as a result did not agree to the settlement terms) that the wife did not agree to withdraw an FIR filed by her against the husband around 1.5 years back.
-All this took the matter back 2 years, humungous fees at both ends, and what a waste of court’s time.
+All this took the matter back 2 years, humungous fees at both ends, and what a waste of the court’s time.
 If this is not ego play, what is!
-Please stay away from the same, and reply to legal communications with a prudent mindset and thinking what is in the best interest for the business operations.
+Please stay away from the same, and reply to legal communications with a prudent mindset and thinking about what is in the best interest of the business operations.
 However any approach to be taken only in consultation with the Attorney expert in the field.